Visit Delphi, Greece

 Beyond the museum lies the small but busy town of modern Delphi.
 It has numerous shops and restaurants but quite a commercial nature.

 Best time to visit Delphi

 Although you can visit Delphi year-round, its altitude and extremes of temperature in winter and summer makes March to May or September to October the best time to go.
 Summer can be very hot and coincides with peak visitor numbers, while snow can be an issue in midwinter.

-This sample itinerary will give you an idea of what is possible when you travel in Delphi, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Delphi, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Delphi